denoland/examples/with-planetscale/README.md

 [{ id: 3, name: "Deno", description: "The fastest dinosaur that ever lived." }];
 ```

-You can find out more about working with Planetscale in their
+You can find out more about working with PlanetScale in their
 [docs](https://planetscale.com/docs).